Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ for the wheels of these depencies:

 Depencencies are : "Fiona>=1.8.13", "GDAL>=3.0.4", "geopandas>=0.9.0","rasterio>=1.1.3","Shapely>=1.7.0"
+NOTE: You can't use normal pip for the installation of any of these depencies or else they won't find GDAL.
+So use all the .whl files!
 Then follow the fourth solution on this stackoverflow question: https://gis.stackexchange.com/questions/2276/installing-gdal-with-python-on-windows